| Strategic Pricing with a Focus on the MarketBy Mark JeziorskiGenerating additional third party payments and improving the overall

 change in gross revenues, maximum allowable price increase, minimum

 prices and whether prices for the same services should be equalized.
+Some of these parameters affect how the pricing model is constructed.

 As a result, they need to be established early in the process.
+Key Component 2 - Defining the MarketThe market consists of the hospitals that will be used as benchmarks

 for price comparisons.
 This market needs to be defined.
 The market